Humanizer for German: Why AI Text Detection Is Language-Specific

 - Vague authorities like "Experten sagen" (experts say) with no sources attached.

-- Symbolic overload like "steht als Zeugnis für" (stands as testimony to)—nobody actually writes like this.
+- Symbolic overload like "steht als Zeugnis für" (stands as testimony to) — nobody writes like this.

 - Promotional tone with "atemberaubend" (breathtaking) in contexts where it doesn't belong.